p0sin/p0sin.github.io/README.md

-My website, which is super incomplete :/
+My website, which is <b>super</b> incomplete.
+It has no CSS engine, no JavaScript, no HTML5, none of the fancy stuff you find on most Cydia repositories or any other tweka developers' webistes that contain a bio about the developer in question...
+Hopefully this gets fixed soon... :/